ConvertKit/convertkit-wordpress/SETUP.md

 ChromeDriver is a headless (i.e. non-GUI) browser that our test suite uses to run Acceptance tests, interacting with the ConvertKit
 Plugin just as a user would - including full JavaScript execution, user inputs etc.

-Download chromedriver for your Google Chrome version and OS from https://sites.google.com/chromium.org/driver/downloads?authuser=0
+Download ChromeDriver for your Google Chrome version and OS from https://sites.google.com/chromium.org/driver/downloads?authuser=0

 For Mac users, copy the unzipped executable to `/usr/local/bin`.